VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

         * Copy the public key from settings.py in the StandAloneMatLab folder.

-        * While the primary volttron platform is running on the linux machine, add the agent public key using the vctl auth command.
+        * While the primary volttron platform is running on the linux machine, add the agent public key using the vctl auth command on the linux machine.
+This will make volttron platform allow connections from the standalone agent

         .. code::